Peverett History, Family Crest & Coats of Arms

 The name Peverett came to England with the ancestors of the Peverett family in the Norman Conquest of 1066.
 The Peverett family lived in Nottingham and Derbyshire.

 Early Origins of the Peverett family

 "At the time of the Norman survey, [Debden, Essex] belonged to Ralph Peverel; and, reverting to the crown, it was given by Henry II. to his son John, afterwards king of England."
 The reason as to why this family seat was lost is not known.

 Early History of the Peverett family

 This web page shows only a small excerpt of our Peverett research.
 Another 158 words (11 lines of text) covering the years 1080, 1155, 1088, 1150, 1155, 1419, 1395, 1398, 1398, 1407, 1407, 1419, 1351 and 1377 are included under the topic Early Peverett History in all our PDF Extended History products and printed products wherever possible.

 Peverett Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Peverell, Peverill, Peverley, Peverly, Littleboys and others.

 Early Notables of the Peverett family (pre 1700)

 Outstanding amongst the family at this time was Baron William Peverell (fl.
 1155), of Nottingham, son or grandson of William Peverell the Elder.

 Another 33 words (2 lines of text) are included under the topic Early Peverett Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Peverett family

 Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
 Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
 The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
 Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Peverett or a variant listed above: John Peverley settled in Maine in 1626; Rebecca Peverley and her husband settled in Virginia in 1772.

-- ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
+- ^ Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.